Learning

 A Change Facilitator is someone who brings people together to learn, think and act differently – so that the systems and structures around children and young people can shift for the better.
 Change Facilitators don’t have all the answers.
 Instead, they create the right learning experiences for others to find better ways of doing things to benefit children and young people.

-What will we actually be doing as a team of Change Facilitators?
+What will the team of Change Facilitators do?

-- support people in your community to build the confidence and skills to tackle what’s hardest to change for children and young people
+- support people in communities to build the confidence and skills to tackle what’s hardest to change for children and young people

-- explore the relationship between leadership and stewardship – and how that shapes the learning experiences you can design and deliver
+- explore the relationship between leadership and stewardship – and how that shapes the learning experiences we can design and deliver

 - work in intergenerational teams where young people 18-30 years are co-leaders and co-producers